Below are the rules for the The Amazing Spaghetti Machine Contest 2015.

 - A maximum of two (2) items within the machine may be run by power cords connected to a wall-socket power outlet.
 A powerboard running from a wall-socket power outlet will be provided for each team's display area, from which these two power cords may run if needed.
 There is no limit on the use of batteries and other non-wall socket power sources.

-- Successful Registrants of the Contest will receive one (1) $50 store voucher for a hardware store in their local area, to be chosen after the successful registration of all Contest teams is confirmed.
+- To assist with construction of their machine, successful registrants of the Contest will receive a $70 store voucher for Bunnings Warehouse (or a substitute local hardware store in locations where there is no Bunnings store).
 Please note that these businesses are not in any way affiliated with the Contest.

 - These vouchers are to be used for buying parts or materials for the team’s spaghetti machine.

 - Schools are not required to return the unspent portions of vouchers at the end of the construction period.